HL7Norway/VkpObservation/VkpObservation/input/pages/index.md

 Profiles for use in Vkp.
 Scope of use is Personal connected health and care domain.

-Based on FHIR VitalSigns where apropriate.
+Based on FHIR VitalSigns where appropriate.

 ## Scope stage 1